Canadian Citizenship Test Pass Rate & Statistics (2026)

 | Other Provinces & Territories | ~12% | ~87% |

-Source: Estimates based on IRCC annual reports and immigration data.
+Source: Estimates based on IRCC annual reports, anonymized CitizenPass user data, and publicly available immigration statistics.
 Exact province-level pass rates are not published by IRCC.

 Canadian History — Dates & Events